betaglot/plantabeta/docs/dev/ToolDev.md

 - GearShed
 - GearCloset

-## 🔻<via>FlagDev</via>
+## 🔻<via>MarkaDev</via>

 - How are notebooks perforated?
-- Flag wrap is waiter bill fold
+- Marka wrap is waiter bill fold
 - With cut corner about an inch to maximize surface during branch wrap.
 Like an ornament or cow ear tag
-- Wooden staple for flag
+- Wooden staple for Marka
-- Flag is a source of income for PutPlant
+- Marka is a source of income for PlantaBeta
-- Paper Trombone to lock flag like a Bookmark
+- Paper Trombone to lock Marka like a Bookmark
     - ![BookMark](/dev/Bookmark.jpg)
-- Flag ring
+- Marka ring
 - Paper
 - Conformable
 - Biodegradable